YichengDWu/Lars/README.md

 # Usage
 `python main.py` for oridinary LAR.

 `python main.py -t 200 -p` for Lasso Modification of LAR.

-You can tune the parameter `t`, i.e. the L1 regularization to get deffirent results.
+You can tune the parameter `t`, i.e. the L1 regularization, to get deffirent results.